Consider the following general rules and guidelines for file targets:

 Double and Decimal Conversions

-When the Databricks Spark engine reads from an Azure or AWS source, it converts double and decimal data types to scientific notation.
+When the Databricks Spark engine reads from an Azure source, it converts double and decimal data types to scientific notation.
 When it converts that data back to a double or decimal to write to the target, it drops precision greater than 15 and maintains precision of 15 digits.